palaciodaniel/lambda_SWAPI/README.md

 04) Once the Notebook is loaded, go to *File* > *Open*.
 A menu in a new tab will appear.

 05) On the right part, look for the button *Upload*.
-Select the file *lambda-swapi.ypinb* you downloaded on Step 1.
+Select the file *lambda-swapi.ipynb* you downloaded on Step 1.

 06) Now another *Upload* button will appear, the blue one.
 Press it to upload the file to the Notebook.